Louise-LuLin/graphHAT/README.md

 * `Python 3.6`
 * `Tensoflow 1.14`

-# dataset preparation
+# Dataset Preparation
 First, process dataset to generate the graph and node features.
-The format is follows:
+The format is as follows:
 * `feature.bin`, the feature vectors of the node instances.
 To save the space, we store them as sparse matrix via scipy.sparse.lil.lil_matrix.
 Each row represents all the feature of a node.
 * `label.bin`, the one-hot labels of the node instances.
 Each row represents a one-hot vector of class label.
 * `graph.bin`, a dict in the format {index: [index_of_neighbor_nodes]}, where the neighbor nodes are organized as a list.